gaurang1123/WebDev-Baceknd-Notes/08_TypeScript/TypeScript.md

 let fname :ID = "gaurang"

 #### interface
-interface is simailar to type but it is used for creating shape for object, and use it when required. i.e
+interface is simailar to type but it is used for creating shape for object or function, and use it when required. i.e
+**interface for object**
 interface User {
     x :number;
     y :string;